-Our top 35 Mighty Girl fantasy adventure series for tweens and teens who loved the Harry Potter books.
+Our top picks of Mighty Girl fantasy adventure series for tweens and teens who loved the Harry Potter books.

 It's no wonder that so many kids — and adults — love the Harry Potter series: an epic struggle between good and evil, a world full of magic, fantasy, and adventure, and a powerful coming of age story make a captivating combination!
 However, while Hermione Granger, Luna Lovegood, Ginny Weasley, and other strong female characters populate the Harry Potter universe, many girls would love to read a similarly thrilling book or series with a girl at the heart of the story.